Joseph McCarthy: United States Senate

 Senator McCarthy's first three years in the Senate were unremarkable.
 McCarthy was a popular speaker, invited by many different organizations, covering a wide range of topics.
 His aides and many in the Washington social circle described him as charming and friendly, and he was a popular guest at cocktail parties.
 He was far less well liked among fellow senators, however, who found him quick-tempered and prone to impatience and even rage.
 Outside of a small circle of colleagues, he was soon an isolated figure in the Senate, who was often widely criticized.

 McCarthy was active in labor-management issues, with a reputation as a moderate Republican.
 He fought against continuation of wartime price controls, especially on sugar.
 His advocacy in this area was associated by critics with a $20,000 personal loan McCarthy received from a Pepsi bottling executive, earning the Senator the derisive nickname "The Pepsi-Cola Kid".

+With the support of the Lustron Corporation, a manufacturer of prefabricated houses, he sponsored what became the Housing Act of 1948, a less sweeping alternative to President Truman's preferred bill.
+Truman complained, on signing the act, about the "emasculated housing bill, which fails to include several of the most important provisions of the Taft-Ellender-Wagner bill."
+Truman's preferred bill passed the following year, and became the Housing Act of 1949.

-McCarthy supported the Taft–Hartley Act over Truman's veto, angering labor unions in Wisconsin but solidifying his business base.
+McCarthy supported the 1947 Taft–Hartley Act over Truman's veto, angering labor unions in Wisconsin but solidifying his business base.